joakim/kay/README.md

     -- behavior for applying a behavior on the caller (apply $message on $cell) -> `Reflect.apply(self, $cell, $message)`

-    -- when a cell is "extended", its ancestor is appended to this array as a weak reference
+    -- automagically set properties:
+    type: 'Cell'
-    lineage: []  -- (append (WeakRef (Cell)))
+    lineage: []

+    -- when "extended", the new descendant sets the type to its name and adds itself to the lineage: lineage (prepend (WeakRef (self)))
 }

--- definition of the base Value cell, "inheriting" behaviors from Cell Value Cell {
+-- definition of the base Value cell, "extended" from Cell Value Cell {
     -- internal state
     value: ()